Watch: Wreck of sunken fishing boat Enchanter shown in new footage

-New video footage shows what remains of the fishing charter vessel Enchanter after it sank in fierce seas on Sunday night, leaving at least four people dead and one still missing.
+New images shows what remains of the fishing charter vessel Enchanter after it sank in fierce seas on Sunday night, leaving at least four people dead and one still missing.

-In the footage the wreck is visible just below the surface of the water, one hull barely breaching the surface.
+Video footage shows the wreck is visible just below the surface of the water, one hull barely breaching the surface.
+Other images show the bridge floating on its own, away from the rest of the boat.

-The video was shot on Monday from a Westpac helicopter involved in the massive search and rescue operation on Monday.
+The video and photos were shot on Monday from a Westpac helicopter involved in the massive search and rescue operation.

 It shows a Navy boat involved in the rescue crossing a calm sea under a cloud-studded sky - a far cry from the ferocious thunderstorms that swept over Northland just a few hours earlier.